gcme/website/services.md

 * in-depth one-time audit of all your telecom services, including invoices, inventory, contracts and service records

-* annual audits/service review, or more often, if you’d like
+* annual audits/service review, or more often, if you'd like

 * inventory updating and maintenance